pradipgirhe/-fake-news-classifier/README.md

-# fake-news-classifier
-Fake News Classifier A simple machine learning project that uses logistic regression and TF-IDF to classify news articles as fake or real.
-Built using Python, Pandas, scikit-learn, and basic NLP techniques.
-Great for learning binary classification and text processing.
+# 📰 Fake News Classifier (Binary Classification Project)

+This project uses machine learning to classify news articles as **Fake** or **Real** based on their text content.
+It's a simple, beginner-friendly binary classification task using Python, Pandas, and scikit-learn.
+The model is trained using **TF-IDF vectorization** and **Logistic Regression**.

+---

+## 🚀 Features

+- Clean and preprocess text data
+- Convert text into numerical vectors using TF-IDF
+- Train a binary classifier (Logistic Regression)
+- Evaluate model accuracy and predictions
+- Predict on custom user input
+- Visualize class balance using Matplotlib

+---

+## 🧠 Technologies Used

+- Python 3.x
+- Pandas
+- NumPy
+- Matplotlib
+- scikit-learn (TF-IDF, Logistic Regression)
+- Jupyter Notebook

+---

+## 📁 Project Structure